Earth DayECOSYSTEMEnvironment

 CT Day 2018

 By 2018, plastic waste was observed as the primary source of marine pollution.
 It was high time when we needed to reduce the use of plastics, especially single-use plastic.
-Single-use plastic was majorly getting accumulated not only in Coral Triangle but in the oceans worldwide.
+Single-use plastic was majorly getting accumulated not only in the Coral Triangle but in the oceans worldwide.

 In 2018, WWF and CTI-CFF planned to run a high-profile Instagram contest to deal with single-use plastic waste problems throughout the Coral Triangle region.
 The Instagram campaign “#PLASTICRESISTANCE” aimed to invite people to join the event to encourage their family & friends to reduce single-use plastic.